Today you’re going to learn exactly how many sets and reps you should do every time you workout.

 What Are Pyramid Sets?

-Pyramid sets are when you progressively increase the weight on each set until you reach a top set, and then work your way back down, decreasing the weight back to where you started.
+Pyramid sets are when you progressively use heavier loads on each set until you reach a top set, and then work your way back down, decreasing the weight back to where you started.

 Example of pyramid sets: